mrbid/porydrive/README.md

 _Notes: Increasing the hidden layers or dropout seems to have a negative effect on the trained results._

 ### Next Steps
-- Try a SELU network [TFCNNv2.1](https://github.com/mrbid/TFCNNv2/tree/main/TFCNNV2.1) to see if this has improvements with more hidden layer depth.
+- Try a SELU network [TFCNNv2.1](https://github.com/mrbid/TFCNNv2/tree/main/TFCNNV2.1) to see if this has improvements with more hidden layer depth. _(SELU support has been added, needs some tweaking still as I am yet to get good trained results, WIP)_
 - Try some networks in Tensorflow Keras, FNN with ADAM and a CNN.

 ## Downloads